fongc123/notes/Kubernetes/Security.md

 The file can be specified in the command line with the `--kubeconfig` option.
 Alternatively, the `kubectl` command will automatically look for a kube config file in `$HOME/.kube/config`, thus removing the need to explicitly specify the configuration file.

 ## API Groups
-Each category contains API endpoints to different functions.
-The `/api` category contains endpoints to core functionality, such as pods, namespaces, nodes, and more.
+Each group contains API endpoints to different functions.
+The `/api` group contains endpoints to core functionality, such as pods, namespaces, nodes, and more.
 On the other hand, the `/apis` category refers to <u>named</u> functionality.

 Under each API group, there are <span style = "color:lightblue">resources</span> that can be interacted with.
-The possible interactions, such as **GET**, **POST**, **DELETE**, etc., are referred to as <span style = "color:lightblue">verbs</span>.
+The possible interactions, such as **GET**, **POST**, **DELETE**, etc., with each resource are referred to as <span style = "color:lightblue">verbs</span>.
 The two code blocks below will list the available API groups and the named (i.e., `apis`) resource groups respectively.

 ```bash
 curl http://localhost:6443 -k